gvwilson/sensibleadventures/nardica/nardica.md

 Iffy turned the corner onto Rocking Horse Street and hurried toward the stubby dead-end canal that Rothera's mechanics used as a repair yard.
-A sleek Marine cutter lay along one side while crab-like bots scrambled over its sides scraping off the tweaked barnacles that would, if left unchecked, slowly devour its fractal carbon hull.
+A sleek Marine cutter was tied up on one side while crab-like bots scrambled over its sides scraping off the weaponized barnacles that would, if left unchecked, slowly devour its fractal carbon hull.
 Iffy would normally have stopped to watch,